Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Sometimes HR functions themselves can be outsourced:
 	- Acquisition, development, maintenance and separation
 - Using contractors has become common for certain tasks where you need specialised workers
+- Choice of business to outsource to, but not choice of individual
+-